March Madness 2018: Updated NCAA Tournament bracket projections

 |

-Need to know: The computer metrics say that Nevada should be seeded higher than the No. 7 line.
-I realize that.
-But the Wolf Pack (13-5 road/neutral) has only one win against an at-large team (at home vs. Rhode Island) and four losses to teams with zero chances of an at-large bid (San Francisco, UNLV, Wyoming and San Diego State).
-Arkansas (7-8 road/neutral) did its best work at home — wins vs. Auburn, Tennessee and Texas A&M — and has a nice neutral-court non-conference against Oklahoma.
-Texas A&M has a couple nice kicker wins — at Auburn and vs. West Virginia (neutral) — and 12 total Q1/2 wins; on the other hand, the Aggies have 12 losses and went just 7-9 away from home.
-Not long ago, Rhode Island (8-5 road/neutral) was cruising along and eyeing a top-three seed at 21-3, with wins against Seton Hall and Providence under its belt.
+Need to know: Texas A&M has a couple nice kicker wins — at Auburn and vs. West Virginia (neutral) — and 12 total Q1/2 wins; on the other hand, the Aggies have 12 losses and went just 7-9 away from home.
+TCU (6-8 road/neutral) has solid metrics, but the Horned Frogs struggled against some of the Big 12's best — they were swept in the regular season by Kansas, Texas Tech and Oklahoma, for example — and are just 8-7 since losing point guard Jaylen Fisher to injury.
+Seton Hall (7-8 road/neutral) rebounded from a rough mid-season stretch that saw the Pirates lose seven times in 10 games, winning four of their final five regular-season games, including Ws against Providence and Butler.
+Not long ago, Rhode Island (10-5 road/neutral) was cruising along and eyeing a top-three seed at 21-3, with wins against Seton Hall and Providence under its belt.
 But the Rams lost by 30 points at home to Saint Joseph's (no, really) and stumbled to the finish line with three losses in five games.

 |